random-wizard/phase-four/markdown/phase-four-combined.md

 Master Table
 ------------

-The Master Table is the main mechanism for determing success or failure for a task.
+The Master Table is the main mechanism for determining success or failure for a task.
 The table is color coded to show differing degrees of success and failure.
 The higher a character's Rank Value, the more likely that character will succeed.
 It is the Gamemaster's role to adjudicate how difficult or easy something is to accomplish and adjust the difficulty by adding or subtracting Rank Step before the player